smrlo/molecule/README.md

 # Molecule
 Molecule is a lightweight and responsive CSS framework, which provides a very flexible solution for easy to set up and fast development.

-Explore more on how to get started with Molucule at https://smrlo.github.io/molecule
+Explore more on how to get started with Molecule at https://smrlo.github.io/molecule

 ## Getting Started